 SECTION II.
-STATEMENT OF PURPOSE DESCRIBING GENERAL INTENT AND PROPOSED GOALS expand, create jobs, and invest capital.
+STATEMENT OF PURPOSE DESCRIBING GENERAL INTENT AND PROPOSED GOALS

+The general intent and goal of the Grand Island Economic Development Program is to provide jobs to the citizens of Grand Island, Nebraska, by encouraging and assisting local businesses to expand, create jobs, and invest capital.
 An additional goal is to recruit businesses which results in creation of jobs and expansion of the tax base.
-These goals can only be met if there is sufficient affordable quality workforce housing and available early childhood care and education programs.
+These goals require affordable quality workforce housing and available early childhood care and education programs.
 To address these needs, the Programs goals include the expansion of workforce housing and early childhood care and education programs.